Economies of scope: Natural monopolies

 While in the single-output case, economies of scale are a sufficient condition for the verification of a natural monopoly, in the multi-output case, they are not sufficient.
 Economies of scope are, however, a necessary condition.
 As a matter of simplification, it is generally accepted that markets may have monopoly features if both economies of scale and economies of scope apply, as well as sunk costs or other barriers to entry.

-Advantages

-Economies of scope have the following advantages for businesses: